SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 **Todays Progress**: // Time to go back to my Javascript certification on freecodeacademy.
 Time to learn more and more and more.
                     // Object Oriented Programming

-**Todays Topics**: Object Oriented Programming: Create a Basic JavaScript Object, Object Oriented Programming: Use Dot Notation to Access the Properties of an Object, Object Oriented Programming: Create a Method on an Object, Object Oriented Programming: Make Code More Reusable with the this Keyword, Object Oriented Programming: Define a Constructor Function, Object Oriented Programming: Use a Constructor to Create Objects, Object Oriented Programming: Extend Constructors to Receive Arguments, Object Oriented Programming: Verify an Object's Constructor with instanceof,
+**Todays Topics**: Object Oriented Programming: Create a Basic JavaScript Object, Object Oriented Programming: Use Dot Notation to Access the Properties of an Object, Object Oriented Programming: Create a Method on an Object, Object Oriented Programming: Make Code More Reusable with the this Keyword, Object Oriented Programming: Define a Constructor Function, Object Oriented Programming: Use a Constructor to Create Objects, Object Oriented Programming: Extend Constructors to Receive Arguments, Object Oriented Programming: Verify an Object's Constructor with instanceof, Object Oriented Programming: Understand Own Properties, Object Oriented Programming: Use Prototype Properties to Reduce Duplicate Code, Object Oriented Programming: Iterate Over All Properties, Object Oriented Programming: Understand the Constructor Property,